 Indicates that the data set's space on the volume is to be released if this step terminates normally.
-The space can be used for other data sets; the data set in not erased from the space.
+The space can be used for other data sets; the data set is not erased from the space.

-The data set is deleted only if its retention period or expiration date has passed; otherwise the data set is kept.
-See the DD EXPDT or RETPD parameters.
+An existing data set is deleted only if its retention period or expiration date has passed; otherwise the data set is kept.
+A new data set is deleted at the end of the step even though a retention period or expiration date is also specified.
+See the DD LABEL EXPDT or RETPD subparameters.